liferay/liferay-docs/develop/tutorials/articles/service-builder/leveraging-hibernate's-criteria-api.markdown

         .add(RestrictionsFactoryUtil.eq("name", entryName))
         .setProjection(PropertyFactoryUtil.forName("guestbookId"));

-When we need to add restrictions to a dynamic query in Liferay, we don't call Hibernate's `Restrictions` class directly.
-Instead, we use the methods of Liferay's `RestrictionsFactoryUtil` service.
+When you need to add restrictions to a dynamic query in Liferay, you don't call Hibernate's `Restrictions` class directly.
+Instead, you use the methods of Liferay's `RestrictionsFactoryUtil` service.
 You'll find the same methods in Liferay's `RestrictionsFactoryUtil` service class that you're used to from Hibernate's `Restrictions` class: `in`, `between`, `eq`, `ne, `gt`, `ge`, `lt`, `le`, `like`, etc.

 Thus, instead of

     entryCriteria.add(Restrictions.in("name", entryName));

-to specify that a guestbook entry must have a certain name, we use
+to specify that a guestbook entry must have a certain name, you use

     entryQuery.add(RestrictionsFactoryUtil.eq("name", entryName));

-Similarly, to set projections, we create properties via Liferay's `PropertyFactoryUtil` service instead of through Hibernate's `Property` class.
+Similarly, to set projections, you create properties via Liferay's `PropertyFactoryUtil` service instead of through Hibernate's `Property` class.
 Thus, instead of

     entryCriteria.setProjection(Property.forName("guestbookId"));

-we use
+you use

     entryQuery.setProjection(PropertyFactoryUtil.forName("guestbookId"));